rafalp/Misago/dev-docs/plugins/hooks/open-thread-poll-hook.md

 ### Return value

-A `ThreadUpdate` instance if the poll was opened, `None` if it wasn't.
+A `ThreadEvent` instance if the poll was opened, `None` if it wasn't.

 ## Action